 I loved the clean lines and design - apparently it won't overheat even at 65W due to proprietary technology, but unfortunately I don't have a single piece of hardware which can really push the PD port to test this.
 Maybe in the future?
 After all, the point of grabbing something like this is to be future proof in terms of charging what you might have next year, etc.

+As I update this mini-review, at £32 it's excellent value.
 Plus, given the Apple Mac use case for Type C PD charging, note that the Apple equivalent is much more expensive at £69 - and that only has the one port, whereas this has the whole iSmart string to its bow, as it were.
 Very nice.